Complete Guide

 Compare Annually

 Insurance premiums change regularly, and loyalty doesn't always pay.
-Comparing quotes from multiple providers each year can save $200-$500.
+Comparing quotes from multiple providers each year can lead to meaningful savings — request a comparison to see where you stand.

 Increase Your Excess

-Raising your excess from $400 to $1,000 can reduce premiums by 15-25%.
+Raising your excess generally reduces premiums.
 Just ensure you can afford the higher excess if you need to claim.

 Install Security Devices

-Quality immobilizers, alarms, and GPS tracking devices can reduce premiums by 5-15% while also protecting your vehicle from theft.
+Quality immobilisers, alarms, and GPS tracking devices may help reduce premiums while also protecting your vehicle from theft — confirm with the insurer.

 Bundle Your Policies

-Insuring multiple vehicles or combining car and home insurance with one provider typically saves 10-20% on all policies.
+Insuring multiple vehicles or combining car and home insurance with one provider may attract multi-policy discounts — confirm with the insurer.

 Pay Annually

-Annual payments avoid monthly administration fees and interest charges, typically saving 5-10% compared to monthly installments.
+Annual payments typically avoid monthly administration fees and interest charges that can apply to instalments.

 Maintain Clean Record

-Avoiding claims and traffic violations keeps premiums low and qualifies you for no-claims bonuses of up to 30% after 5 claim-free years.
+Avoiding claims and traffic violations keeps premiums lower and may qualify you for no-claims bonuses — confirm with the insurer.

 Park Securely

-Garaging your vehicle overnight or parking in secure locations can reduce premiums by 5-10% by lowering theft and damage risk.
+Garaging your vehicle overnight or parking in secure locations may reduce premiums by lowering theft and damage risk.

 Review Coverage Type

-As your vehicle ages, switching from comprehensive to third party when premiums exceed 10% of vehicle value can save significantly.
+As your vehicle ages, switching from comprehensive to third party when premiums look high relative to vehicle value can save money.

 Reduce Mileage

 Some insurers offer discounts for low-mileage vehicles.
-If you drive less than 10,000km annually, ask about available discounts.
+If you drive less than the average annual distance, ask about available discounts.

 Join Associations

-Membership in organizations like AA, professional associations, or credit unions often provides exclusive insurance discounts of 5-10%.
+Membership in organisations like AA, professional associations, or credit unions sometimes provides exclusive insurance discounts — confirm with the insurer.

 Regional Differences: Where You Live Matters